-Pursuant to the recommendation of the audit committee of the board of directors (the "Audit Committee"), the board has appointed BKD, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2022.
-The board is seeking ratification of the appointment of BKD, LLP for the 2022 fiscal year.
-Shareholder ratification of the selection of BKD, LLP as our independent registered public accounting firm for the 2022 fiscal year is not required by our governing documents, state law or otherwise.
-However, the board is submitting the selection of BKD, LLP to our shareholders for ratification as a matter of good corporate governance.
-If the shareholders fail to ratify the selection, the Audit Committee may consider this information when determining whether to retain BKD, LLP for future services.
-Even if the appointment is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time if it is determined that such a change would be in the best interests of the Company.
+Pursuant to the recommendation of the Audit Committee, the board has appointed Weaver and Tidwell, L.L.P. as the independent registered public accounting firm of the Company for the year ending December 31, 2020.
+The board is seeking ratification of the appointment of Weaver and Tidwell, L.L.P. for the 2020 fiscal year.
+Shareholder ratification of the selection of Weaver and Tidwell, L.L.P. as our independent registered public accounting firm for the 2020 fiscal year is not required by our bylaws, state law or otherwise.
+However, the board is submitting the selection of Weaver and Tidwell, L.L.P. to our shareholders for ratification as a matter of good corporate governance.
+If the shareholders fail to ratify the selection, the Audit Committee will consider this information when determining whether to retain Weaver and Tidwell, L.L.P. for future services.